kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/CI_README.md

   - or npm start
   - or npm run dev:neutral (alias)

+Important:
-Do NOT run `vite` directly in CI and do NOT pass extra flags after `npm run dev` (e.g., `npm run dev -- --port ...`).
-These patterns bypass the launcher protections and can cause exit 137/143 to be reported as failures.
+- Do NOT run `vite` directly in CI.
+- Do NOT pass extra flags after `npm run dev` (e.g., `npm run dev -- --port 3000 --host 0.0.0.0`).
+These patterns bypass the launcher protections.
+If flags are passed, the launcher will ignore them and print:
+  - "[start-dev] Warning: Extra CLI flags passed to dev are ignored.
+Use env PORT/HOST instead."
+- Use environment variables instead:
+  - PORT=3000 npm run dev
+  - HOST=my-ci-host.internal npm run dev

 Never end the dev step with explicit process group kills like `kill -9 -$$`.
 The launcher neutralizes terminations automatically after readiness.
 If a dev server is already on port 3000, reuse it and exit 0.

 Behavior: